JHernPR/MEGR-2157-portfolio/docs/assignments/A01/index.md

 ## Decide
 **1. Homepage Identity:**
-The homepage is one of the most essential parts of a portfolio as it can set the tone and image of yourself.
+The homepage is one of the most essential parts of a portfolio because it sets the tone and image.

 **2.Intentional customization**